GeorgeKrs/revotech_assignment/ReadMe.md

 # About

 This is the fullstack project for Revotech's assignment (MEAN Stack).
+The development was done in Ubuntu 22.04.4 LTS.

 Please follow the instructions below to install & run locally.

 ### Project Setup

 - git clone https://github.com/GeorgeKrs/revotech_assignment.git
+- Download .env file

 ### Client